andkret/Cookbook/AdvancedSkills.md

 |------------------|
 |Is ETL dead in Data Science and Big Data?
 In today’s podcast I share with you my views on your questions regarding ETL (extract, transform, load).
 Is ETL still practiced or did pre-processing & cleansing replace it.
 What would replace ETL in Data Engineering.
 | [Watch on YouTube](https://youtu.be/leSOWPaNkl4) \ [Listen on Anchor](https://anchor.fm/andreaskayy/episodes/Is-ETL-Dead-For-Data-Science--Big-Data---PoDS-039-e2b604)|

-### Stream Processing

-#### Three methods of streaming

-In stream processing sometimes it is ok to drop messages, other times it is not.
-Sometimes it is fine to process a message multiple times, other times that needs to be avoided like hell.

-Today's topic are the different methods of streaming: At most once, at least once and exactly once.

-What this means and why it is so important to keep them in mind when creating a solution.
-That is what you will find out in this article.

-#### At Least Once

-At least once, means a message gets processed in the system once or multiple times.
-So with at least once it's not possible that a message gets into the system and is not getting processed.

-It's not getting dropped or lost somewhere in the system.

-One example where at least once processing can be used is when you think about a fleet management of cars.
-You get GPS data from cars and that data is transmitted with a timestamp and the GPS coordinates.

-It's important that you get the GPS data at least once, so you know where the car is.
-If you're processing this data multiple times, it always has the the timestamp with it.

-Because of that it does not matter that it gets processed multiple times, because of the timestamp.
-Or that it would be stored multiple times, because it would just override the existing one.

-#### At Most Once

-The second streaming method is at most once.
-At most once means that it's okay to drop some information, to drop some messages.

-But it's important that a message is only only processed once as a maximum.

-A example for this is event processing.
-Some event is happening and that event is not important enough, so it can be dropped.
-It doesn't have any consequences when it gets dropped.

-But when that event happens it's important that it does not get processed multiple times.
-Then it would look as if the event happened five or six times instead of only one.

-Think about engine misfires.
-If it happens once, no big deal.
-But if the system tells you it happens a lot you will think you have a problem with your engine.

-#### Exactly Once

-Another thing is exactly once, this means it's not okay to drop data, it's not okay to lose data and it's also not okay to process data multiple times.

-An example for this is banking.
-When you think about credit card transactions it's not okay to drop a transaction.

-When dropped your payment is not going through.
-It's also not okay to have a transaction processed multiple times, because then you are paying multiple times.

-#### Check The Tools!

-All of this sounds very simple and logical.
-What kind of processing is done has to be a requirement for your use case.

-It needs to be thought about in the design process, because not every tool is supporting all three methods.
-Very often you need to code your application very differently based on the streaming method.

-Especially exactly once is very hard to do.

-So, the tool of data processing needs to be chosen based on if you need exactly once, at least once or if you need at most once.

 ### MapReduce